 2. Companies should invest in brand building activities with a mix of emotional and rational appeals

 Brands should keep investing in brand building activities during the economic downturn, but a good long-term marketing strategy would be one based on a mix of emotional and rational communication.
 Brand building activities create mental brand equity (mental associations people have about a brand).
 In general, those achieve better business results in the long term than sales activation activities that exploit mental brand equity and only generate better business results in the short term.
-The brand building aims to create or support the overall brand story and is more emotional, while sales activation aims to persuade consumers to buy the brand using emotional and rational messages in equal measure.
+Brand building aims to create or support the overall brand story and is more emotional, while sales activation aims to persuade consumers to buy the brand using emotional and rational messages in equal measure.

 Let’s try to explain this difference using an example.
 One good case study of brand building is the McDonald’s strategy, which was focused mostly on brand-building pillars such as trust and generating a strong customer preference (people having a favourite product such as a Big Mac, etc).
 These campaigns were focused more on emotional appeal, while their activation campaigns are more focused on rational appeal.
 The majority of the growth in sales was generated by the brand-building campaign.

-Comparison of brand building and sales activation campaignsWhen the company started shifting the budget from brand to activation in 2007 (figure 4), it had a direct impact on sales.
-Econometric studies showed that brand building had a bigger impact on sales, even though the budget was smaller.
-In 2011, the budget for brand building campaigns was around 28%.
+When the company started shifting the budget from brand to activation in 2007 (figure 4), it had a direct impact on sales.
+Econometric studies showed that the brand building had a bigger impact on sales, even though the budget was smaller.
+In 2011, the budget on brand building campaigns was around 28%.

 Figure 4: Brand building vs. sales activation budget split by McDonald’s